ctrlb-hq/fluent-bit-win-config/README.md

 - `GzipPaths` accept an array of directories within which `.gz` files will be tracked.
 - `MaxDirectoryDepth` indicates the max depth FluentBit will go recursively into to search for the `.log` and `.gz` files.

 Do note this FluentBit is going to be deployed as a Windows Service, running in the background.
 To check its status, go to `localhost:2020/api/v1/metrics`.
-Logs of FluentBit can be found using this command: `Get-Content "C:\temp\logs\fluent-bit.log" -Tail 20 -Wait `.

 Also, this FluentBit service will track SQL Server logs from the default location.
 It will only track the `ERRORLOG` file contents.

-The deploy script is now idempotent as long as you use the `-DeepClean` and `-CleanInstall` flags.

 ## Possible Issues and Fixes